team-igniter-from-houston-inc/async-fn/TUTORIAL.md

 ![asyncFn](https://raw.githubusercontent.com/team-igniter-from-houston-inc/async-fn/master/logo.png)

+**asyncFn** provides additional methods to eg. [jest.fn](https://www.npmjs.com/package/@async-fn/jest) or [sinon.spy](https://www.npmjs.com/package/@async-fn/sinon) to introduce "**late resolve**" for the promises returned.

+This simplifies async unit testing by allowing tests that read chronologically, **like a story**, and do not require excessive test setup to know beforehand how async mocks are supposed to behave in each scenario.

 This is an imaginary dialog between two programmers on their way to discover the orgasmic joys of **asyncFn**.
 It is written as incremental set of iterations, forming a chain of thought, complete with pauses between for retrospection.

 Be warned that we'll also cover topics such as TDD, evil pairing, and "negation testing".

+Here

 ## The Dialog